Separations between Combinatorial Measures for Transitive Functions: Introduction

-How the various combinatorial measures behave for different classes of Boolean functions has been studied since the dawn of this area of research.
-While various combinatorial measures are used to understand the complexity of the Boolean functions, another natural measure of the complexity of a Boolean function is its symmetry.
+\textbf{Transitive Functions:} One of the most well-studied classes of Boolean functions is that of the transitive functions.
+A function $f:\zone^n \to \zone$ is transitive if there is a transitive group $G\leq \sym_n$ such that the function value remains unchanged even after the indices of the input is acted upon by a permutation from $G$.
+Note that, when $G = \sym_n$ then the function is symmetric.
+Transitive functions (also called ``weakly symmetric'' functions) have been studied extensively in the context of various complexity measures.
+This is because symmetry is a natural measure of the complexity of a Boolean function.
 It is expected that functions with more symmetry must have less variation among the various combinatorial measures.
+A recent work \cite{DCK+20} has studied the functions under various types of symmetry in terms of quantum speedup.
+So, studying functions in terms of symmetry is important in various aspects.

-For symmetric functions, most of the combinatorial measures become the same up to a constant \footnote{There are still open problems on the tightness of the constants.}.
-Another class of Boolean functions with a lot of symmetry is the graph properties. \cite{Turan84, Sun11, LiS17, GaoMSZ13} tried to obtain tight bounds on the relationship between sensitivity and block sensitivity for graph properties.
-They also tried to understand how low can sensitivity and block-sensitivity go for graph properties (and hyper-graph properties).
+For example, for symmetric functions, where the transitive group is $\sym_n$, most of the combinatorial measures become the same up to a constant \footnote{There are still open problems on the tightness of the constants.}.
+Another example of transitive functions is the graph properties.
+The input is the adjacency matrix, and the transitive group is the graph isomorphism group acting on the bits of the adjacency matrix. \cite{Turan84, Sun11, LiS17, GaoMSZ13} tried to obtain tight bounds on the relationship between sensitivity and block sensitivity for graph properties.
+They also tried to answer the following question: how low can sensitivity and block sensitivity go for graph properties?